binazgreat/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 9. Fizz-buzz -> Write a program that prints the numbers from 1 to 100
 10. Triangles -> Write a function that prints a triangle, followed by a new line.
 11. Prime numbers -> Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
+12. Numbers -> Write a function that prints an integer.